Table of Contents

 - Loss of interest in everyday activities or hobbies

-Addiction to antidepressants and benzodiazepines can be tricky to spot initially, especially for those that have been struggling with their mental health for a long time, as a lot of the noticeable changes overlap with the side effects of many mental illnesses.
-However, if you have even a slight concern that someone is dealing with an addiction, checking on them is never a bad plan.
+Addiction to antidepressants and benzodiazepines can be tricky to spot initially, especially for those struggling with mental health for a long time, as many noticeable changes overlap with the side effects of many mental illnesses.
+However, if you are even concerned that someone is dealing with an addiction, checking on them is never a bad plan.

 Narcotic & Xanax Addiction Help

 Drug addiction is a hard thing to get through.
-Long-term heavy use can take a serious toll on your mental and emotional health, and taking large amounts of Xanax means the withdrawal symptoms may be worse than you are expecting.
+Long-term heavy use can take a serious toll on your mental and emotional health, and taking large amounts of Xanax means the withdrawal symptoms may be worse than expected.
 Getting clean is always a good idea, though.

 Withdrawal symptoms include: